rootx90/Cyber-Security-Notes/01-CEH-notes/03-Module/27_lecture-M3.md

 - Advice : programming is basically related to programmers - it's not our work <br>- so as a CEH , u must have knowledge about it - cuz by using function - a hacker do a DOS attack ✔
 - About Function
 	- [what is a function](https://www.perplexity.ai/search/what-is-a-I1GK5sp2QHebO3afTUIyTA)
-	- A function in programming is a self-contained software routine that performs a specific task[1].
-It is a block of organized, reusable code that is used to perform a single, related action[2].
+	- A function in programming is a self-contained software routine that performs a specific task.
+It is a block of organized, reusable code that is used to perform a single, related action.
 Here are five points to explain the function concept to a 10-year-old kid:
-		1. **Reusability**: Functions allow you to use the same code multiple times in a program, <br>making it more efficient and easier to maintain[1].
+		1. **Reusability**: Functions allow you to use the same code multiple times in a program, <br>making it more efficient and easier to maintain.
-		2. **Modularity**: Functions help organize your code by breaking it into smaller, more manageable pieces[2].
+		2. **Modularity**: Functions help organize your code by breaking it into smaller, more manageable pieces.
-		3. **Input and Output**: Functions usually take in data (input), process it, and return a result (output) [4].
+		3. **Input and Output**: Functions usually take in data (input), process it, and return a result (output) .
 		4. **Examples**: In everyday life, you can think of a function as a recipe that you follow to cook a meal. <br>The recipe is a set of instructions that you repeat every time you want to cook the meal, making it easier and faster to prepare.
-		5. **Built-in Functions**: Most programming languages come with built-in functions that you can use in your programs, <br>like adding two numbers or calculating the square root of a number[3].
+		5. **Built-in Functions**: Most programming languages come with built-in functions that you can use in your programs, <br>like adding two numbers or calculating the square root of a number.
 	- Example : <br>To illustrate this with an example, imagine you have a toy box with different toys. <br>You can create a function to count the number of toys in the box.
 When you want to count the toys again, <br>you can simply call the function, and it will return the number of toys without you having to write the same code twice. <br>This makes your toy box (program) more organized and efficient.
-	- Citations:  <br>[1] https://www.pcmag.com/encyclopedia/term/function <br>[2] https://www.tutorialspoint.com/computer_programming/computer_programming_functions.htm <br>[3] https://en.wikipedia.org/wiki/Function_(computer_programming) <br>[4] https://users.cs.utah.edu/~germain/PPS/Topics/functions.html <br>[5] https://www.sololearn.com/en/Discuss/2057001/what-is-a-function-in-programming-i-cant-seem-to-grasp-the-definition-of-it

 ### How DOS Attack implemented via a function in Bash
 - we'll do DOS attack via a function in Bash Programming , not in actual programming langs